 From what I can find, the WSJ has an outdated (2002) guide that can be found on Amazon here.

-If you want something more dated (1988), but still worth the read, WSJ author, William E. Blundell produced Blundell's offering has been used in journalism and publishing classes for decades.
+If you want something more dated (1988), but still worth the read, WSJ author, William E. Blundell produced The Art and Craft of Feature Writing: Based on The Wall Street Journal Guide.
+Blundell’s offering has been used in journalism and publishing classes for decades.

 5. Non Traditional & Rare Style Guides

 a) The Elements of Style by William Strunk

 In 1918 William Strunk’s booklet (a mere 43 pages of American English usage) is considered by some, essential reading.
 The New York Times listed it as one of the 100 best and most influential books written in English since 1923.
 Even though written over 100 years ago, his 17th principle of composition is one which still applies– “Omit needless words.”
 You can search his booklet online at Bartleby.